BishopFox/badPods/README.md

 Occasionally pods need access to privileged resources on the host, so the Kubernetes pod spec allows for it.
 However, this level of access should be granted with extreme caution.
 Administrators have ways to prevent the creation of pods with these security sensitive pod specifications using Pod Security Policies or with admission controllers like OPA Gatekeeper.
 However, the real-world security implication of allowing a certain attributes is not always understood, and quite often, pod creation polices are not as locked down as they should be.

 ## Purpose
 What if you can create a pod with just `hostNetwork`, just `hostPID`, just `hostIPC`, just `hostPath`, or just `privileged`?
 What can you do in each case?
-This respository aims to help you answer those questions.
+This repository aims to help you answer those questions.

 ## Prerequisites
 In order to be successful in this attack path, you'll need the following: